Invariant Descriptors of Motion and Force Trajectories for Interpreting Object Manipulation Tasks in Contact: Application to 3D contour following

 \textbf{Initialization of the OCP:} For initializing the moving frames, we followed the initialization approaches based on an average moving frame as explained in Sections~\ref{sec:robust_calc_vector} and \ref{sec:robust_calc_screw} with a minor variation.
-Due to the symmetry and antisymmetry present in the designed contour, averages calculated over the trajectory might become approximately zero.
-To avoid confusion in determining the signs, we calculated the average over three-fourths of the trajectory.
+Due to the symmetry and antisymmetry in the contour, averages calculated over the trajectory might become approximately zero.
+To avoid confusion in determining the signs, we calculated the average over the last two-thirds of the trajectory.
 The motion invariants are calculated using pose measurements as input.
 However, the initialization routine uses velocity and twist data as input.
-Hence, for motion, numerical differentiation is performed to calculate the measured velocities and twists as inputs for the initialization routine.
+Hence, for motion, numerical differentiation is performed to estimate the velocities and twists as inputs for the initialization routine.

-\textbf{Tuning of the OCPs:} Vector and screw invariants for motion and force were calculated using measured position, orientation, force and moment trajectories as inputs.
-For every type of trajectory, a tolerance $\epsilon$ related to the desired accuracy of the reconstructed trajectory had to be chosen.
+\textbf{Tuning of the OCPs:} Vector and screw invariants for motion and force were calculated using measured position, orientation, force, and moment trajectories as inputs.
+For every type of trajectory, a tolerance $\epsilon$ related to the desired accuracy of the reconstructed trajectory had to be chosen, such as for example in \eqref{eq:traj_recon_cons} for the vector trajectories.
 To maintain an intuitive relation between the values for these tolerances and the accuracy of the measurement systems, we expressed these tolerances in the respective sensor frames.
 All reported results were obtained using the following intuitive values: $\epsilon_p = 2 \text{ mm}$ for position and $\epsilon_R = 2^{\circ}$ for orientation, which corresponded to a rough estimation of the accuracy of the motion capture system, and $\epsilon_f = 0.8\text{ N}$ for force and $\epsilon_m = 0.16 \text{ Nm}$ for moment, which corresponded to the estimated noise levels of the force/torque measurements.
 To calculate screw invariants, a length scale $L$ must be chosen to properly compare rotational and translational invariants.
-For the application we chose $L =$ 0.5 m, i.e. the length of the contour's edge.
+For the application we chose $L = 0.5$ m, i.e. the length of the contour's edge.